Back Cover Blurbs Can Help Sell Books

-- Adjust your seat and handlebars to improve riding efficiency up to 25%.
+- Adjust your seat and handlebars to improve riding efficiency by up to 25%.

 - Overcome your natural fear of doing it yourself.

-This back cover blurb explains exactly who the book is for, what the reader can expect to get out of it, and why the book is a good alternative to similar resources.
+This back cover blurb explains exactly who the book is for, what the reader can expect to get out of it, and why the book is an excellent alternative to similar resources.
 Notice the call-to-action words in the bullet points: learn, get, adjust, overcome.
 This blurb also establishes credibility for the author, “a veteran bicycle mechanic.”